 system and other actions that he did not have to do.
 So, the CCC is to continue his work of preventing clashes from happening.
 And now that he's written a guide on modding, more modders will enter the fray, and with more characters filling up spots, it will become much easier for mods to clash.
 That's why the CCC is important -- to prevent clashing

 .
-By registering (preferably early), you are helping him to do his tasks, and in turn, he helps you to ensure that your mod doesn't clash with another.
+By registering (preferably early), you are helping him and his fellow admins to do our tasks, and in turn, we help you to ensure that your mod doesn't clash with another.
 This forum is about us helping each other out

 , which helps everyone.Q: